IceTV

 IceTV is an Australian company providing an independently curated Electronic Program Guide (EPG) for digital free-to-air television.
 It also produces Smart Recording Software.

 IceTV offers a TiVo-like service that provides series recording, keyword recording and advanced searching for compatible devices.
 It is a premium, subscription based service, although almost all devices that are IceTV-enabled come with free trial memberships.

 History

 Founded in 2005, IceTV has been an EPG provider for PVR/DVR manufacturers such as Topfield, Humax and Beyonwiz, and software such as EyeTV and Windows Media Center.

-In April 2009, IceTV won a three-year-long Intellectual property case against the Australian Nine Network.
+In April 2009, IceTV won IceTV Pty Ltd v Nine Network Australia Pty Ltd, a three-year-long Intellectual property case against the Australian Nine Network.
 Nine claimed IceTV was infringing copyright by displaying the station's shows in its electronic program guide (EPG).
 This case is said to be a landmark in Australian intellectual property law.

 IceTV was placed into voluntary administration on 6 October 2015.

 It was revived at the 11th hour, but customers who had prepaid for units lost their units, as they were left in a warehouse.
 Purchases made by credit card were refunded by the CC provider.